nextcloud/documentation/developer_manual/app/css.rst

 Icons
 =====
-To use icons which are shipped in core, special class to apply the background image are supplied.
+To use icons which are shipped in core, special classes to apply the background image are supplied.
 All of these classes use **background-position: center** and **background-repeat: no-repeat**.

 * **icon-breadcrumb**:
     .. image:: ../img/7/breadcrumb.png